Summary of Changes After Quest March Downtime 2025

 GPU Drivers

-All GPUs cards on Quest (both General Access and Buy-In) will have their NVIDIA drivers updated to version 570.86.15 which are compatible with applications compiled against CUDA Toolkit <= version 12.8.
+The NVIDIA drivers for all GPUs on Quest (both General Access and Buy-In) have been updated to version 570.86.15.
+These drivers are compatible with applications compiled against CUDA Toolkit <= version 12.8.

 KLC Nodes